kyliejudd/mayb0t/README.md

 Just messing about with json returned from the petitions site.

-Mayb0t is pretty straight forward connect do your fav petition and get the json https://petition.parliament.uk/petitions/241584.json
+Mayb0t is pretty straight forward connect to your fav petition and get the json https://petition.parliament.uk/petitions/241584.json

-Then sort the two dictionaries and tweet them. this one runs in aws lambda hence the serverless config.
+Then sort the two dictionaries and tweet them.

+This runs in aws lambda hence the serverless config.

 ### create your aws ssm secure parameters to hold twitter stuff